 9. Validate the outside interface.

-On the interfaces tab, under IP address you should be able to see Dynamic-DHCP client, click on that and that will show the interface that is configured on the device.
+On the interfaces tab, under IP address you should be able to see Dynamic-DHCP client, click on that and that will show the IP address configured on the interface.

 10. Verify the ICMP traffic.